NCAR/MPAS-Workflow/README.md

 `ObsToIODA.csh`: converts BUFR and PrepBUFR observation files to IODANC format

-`RTPPInflation.csh`: performs Relaxation To Prior Perturbation (RTPP) inflation, taking as input two ensembles, one each of background states and analysis states
+`RTPPInflation.csh`: performs Relaxation To Prior Perturbation (RTPP), taking as input the background and analysis ensembles of the ensemble of `Variational*` tasks

+`Variational`-related:
+ - `CleanVariational.csh`: optionally cleans expensive and reproducible files from the `CyclingDA` working directories in order to reduce experiment disk resource requirements.
+This is most important for EDA experiments than for single-state deterministic cycling.
+The relevant scenario option is `variational.retainObsFeedback`.

+ - `EnsembleOfVariational.csh`: used in the `EDA*` `Cylc` task; executes the `mpasjedi_eda` application.
+Similar to `Variational.csh`, except that the EDA is conducted in a single executable.
+Multiple `EDA*` members with a small number of sub-members can be conducted simultaneously if it is beneficial to group members instead of running them all independently like what is achieved via `Variational*` member tasks.

+ - `PrepVariational.csh`: further modifies the application `yaml` file(s) for the `Variational` task.
+The primary function is to populate the background error covariance and EDA-relevant entries.

+ - `Variational.csh`: used in the `Variational*` `Cylc` task; executes the `mpasjedi_variational` application.
+Reads one output forecast state from a `Forecast*` task.
+Multiple instances can be launched in parallel to conduct an ensemble of data assimilations (EDA).

 Non-task shell scripts
 ----------------------
-`applications/AppAndVerify.csh`: generate "Application" and "Verification" cylc-task shell scripts from the templated workflow task scripts via `sed` substitution
+`applications/AppAndVerify.csh`: generate "Application" and "Verification" `Cylc`-task shell scripts from the templated workflow task scripts via `sed` substitution.
+Note that although this script performs sed substitution on some non-templated `*Variational.csh` scripts, those scripts are completely non-templated.
+Only the `Variational` verification and `PrepJEDIVaritional.csh` scripts are templated.

 `getCycleVars.csh`: defines cycle-specific variables, such as multiple formats of the valid date, and date-resolved directories

 `SetupWorkflow.csh`:
-1. Generate the experiment directory
+1. Source the experiment directory info from `config/auto/experiment.csh`
+2. Copy non-templated application scripts to the experiment directory

-2. Copy the current config and scenarios directories to the experiment workflow directory so that a record is kept of all settings
+3. Copy the `config`, `include`, `scenarios`, `suites`, `test`, and `tools` directories to the experiment workflow directory so that a record is kept of all settings
-3. Copy non-templated task scripts to the experiment directory
-4. Generate cylc-task shell scripts from via templated substitution of `applications/AppAndVerify.csh`, then execution of application-specific `applications/AppAndVerify*.csh` scripts
+4. Generate application shell scripts via templated substitution of `applications/AppAndVerify.csh`, then execution of application-specific `applications/AppAndVerify*.csh` scripts